hypervisorForFun/manifest/README.md

 # 2. Layout of contents
 #### 2.1 Sections
-To have some kind of structure of the files, we have split them up in three sections, one for pure OP-TEE gits, one for OP-TEE supporting gits found at linaro-swg and then a third, `misc` section where everything else can be found.
+To have some kind of structure of the files, we have split them up in three sections, one for pure linux gits, one for xen supporting gits found at linaro-swg and then a third, `misc` section where everything else can be found.
 I.e., a template looks like this (this also includes the default remote for clarity):